Draed/rush_app/readme.md

 - adding question for repo path at the end

-- change the end all task have been done

-- add an option "show me data" which show :
-    - rush start time
-    - rush time available
-    - estimated rush end time
-    - last pause (was for "name" at "time")
-    - ration : task done / total task

 - add a regex validation for dates format (00:00:00)
 - add a currently working on task automatically to count time on it